savoie/pidora-auto-build/README.md

 - Unpackages the build, updates tarballs, config file (using defaults), and spec file, then repackages
 - Uploads to koji as a scratch build
 - Hangs for a really long time as it waits on koji, then reports back with status as 'failed' or 'closed'
-- Sends an email notification containing task info and changed config settings
+- (kernel only) Sends an email notification containing task info and changed config settings

 What it should do (eventually)
 -----------------